×

 Start your renovation

-If you plan on working with an architect or designer, be sure there is sufficient lead time for your design team to do their work.
-The bulk of the design team’s work comes before any physical remodel work happens.
-A solid design plan must come before the first piece of drywall or plaster is removed from the home.
+If you plan on working with an architect or designer, ensure there is sufficient lead time for your design team to do their work.
+The majority of the design team’s work occurs before any physical remodel work begins.
+A solid design plan must be in place before the first piece of drywall or plaster is removed from the home

 Handle hazardous materials safely